sozu-proxy/sozu/doc/architecture.md

 ### Configuration

-External tools interact with the master process through a unix socket, and configuration change messages will be dispatched to the workers by the master.
+External tools interact with the main process through a unix socket, and configuration change messages will be dispatched to the workers by the main.
 The configuration messages are "diffs", like "add a backend server", or "remove a HTTP frontend", instead of changing the whole configuration at once.
 This allows sōzu to be smarter about handling the configuration changes while under traffic.

-The configuration messages are transmitted in JSON format, and they are defined in the [command library](https://github.com/sozu-proxy/sozu/tree/master/command).
+The configuration messages are transmitted in JSON format, and they are defined in the [command library](https://github.com/sozu-proxy/sozu/tree/main/command).
 There are three possible message answers: processing (meaning the message has been received but the change is not active yet), error or ok.

-The master exposes a unix socket for configuration instead of a HTTP server on localhost because unix socket access can be secured through file system permissions.
+The main exposes a unix socket for configuration instead of a HTTP server on localhost because unix socket access can be secured through file system permissions.

 ## Proxying